-The Imperial Foundation Programme is led by Dr. Channa Jayasena (c.jayasena@imperial.ac.uk) with the support of the Imperial Clinical Research Training Office (CATO).
+The Foundation Programme Imperial is led by Dr. Channa Jayasena (c.javasena@imperial.ac.uk) with the support of the Imperial Clinical Research Training Office (CATO).
 We offer a wide selection of academic programmes covering several major specialities and within these there are possibilities for lab based or clinical research.
 Imperial specialised Foundation Trainees have access to a state-of-the-art educational programme alongside Academic Clinical Fellows, Research Fellows and Clinical Lecturers.
 This provides the ideal environment to enable interested trainees to undertake further research training and plan a future a clinical academic career.
 Our academic trainees routinely succeed in publishing and presenting the work they have undertaken in their academic placement.

-Successful applicants are recruited to a specific 4 month academic F2 post within a generic 2 year foundation programme with 5 other clinical placements, balanced to enable acquisition of foundation competences.
+Successful applicants are recruited to a specific 4-month academic F2 post within a generic 2 year foundation programme with 5 other clinical placements, balanced to enable acquisition of foundation competences.
 Applicants should note that clinical placements are subject to change dependent on service need and provisional until confirmed by the employing Trust.

-A spread sheet summarising all of the available programmes is available to download from http://www.stfs.kss.hee.nhs.uk/tfs-academic-foundation-programme-recruitment.
+A spread sheet summarising all of the available programmes is available to download from https://london.hee.nhs.uk/recruitment/medical-foundation